DrDonk/OC4VM/readme.md

 #### 3.3.3 Upgrading OC4VM 1.x macOS VM
 To upgrade a pre-2.0 VM you will need to do these steps.
-There is no simpkle upgrade scriopt available to do this as it may be toorisky to automate.
+There is no simpkle upgrade scriopt available to do this as it may be too risky to automate.

 1. Make sure the VM is shutdown and remove any snapshots.
 2. Take a backup of the VM folder.